logicatcore/CPP-Nanodegree/OOP/README.md

 # Additional features implemented
 1. Dynamic usage of CPU cores
-2. Sorting of processes based on CPU utilisation
+2. Sorting of processes based on dynamic CPU utilisation
 3. Code adapts to the number of cores present on a system
 4. build_test and build_debug targets are added to help in testing and debugging